Colachel Seaport: Battle of Colachel

 Colachel was the location of the battle between the Travancore (Anglicised form of Thiruvithaamkoor) forces led by King Marthanda Varma (1729–1758) and the Dutch East India Company forces led by Admiral Eustachius De Lannoy on 10 August 1741.
 It was the first time in Indian history that a small kingdom defeated a European naval force.
 The Dutch marines landed in Colachel with artillery and captured the land up to Padmanabhapuram, the then capital of Travancore.
-The arrival of Marthanda Varma's army led by his General Anandha Padmanaba Nadar from the north forced the Dutch to take up defensive positions in Colachel, where they were attacked and defeated by the Travancore forces.
+The arrival of Marthanda Varma's army led by his General Anandha Padmanaban Nadar from the north forced the Dutch to take up defensive positions in Colachel, where they were attacked and defeated by the Travancore forces.
 Twenty-eight high level Dutch officers, including Admiral D'lennoy, were captured.
 The defeat of the Dutch in Colachel was the turning point of the Travancore-Dutch War.
 D'lennoy went on to serve Marthanda Varma for the next two decades and was promoted to the post of the Valiya kappithan (Senior Admiral) of the Travancore Kingdom.